romkazor/idlak/docs/tangle_voices.rst

 Numbering matches the steps in the run.sh for the Idlak examples.

-There are some tools for synthesing using the Tangle voices.
+There are some tools for synthesising using the Tangle voices.
 Firstly there is a command line program (instructions are given once the script has finished running) and then there is a RESTful server, see :ref:`rest-server`

+So far Tangle has been setup to run with three example datasets: The Living Audio Datatset which is a sister project.
+Then the standard Artic and LJ speech corpora.
+Whenever possible the run scripts in the examples download the audio and text automatically.

 If you are using Tangle in your research please reference the following paper::